Urinary Incontinence

 Treatment of Urinary Incontinence

-Stress Urinary Incontinence
+Stress Urinary Incontinence Treatments

 Pelvic floor, or Kegel, exercises can help prevent or reduce urine leakage.
 Physical therapy, targeting the pelvic floor, can also be helpful.
 However, many women find these measures to be insufficient treatments for urine leakage.

 Surgery to provide improved support for the bladder neck is often the best solution.
 These surgeries have evolved over the years to the point where they are now very reliable and typically done on an outpatient basis with minimal recovery time.
-Mid-urethral sling surgery is the most common of these procedures and are considered the best choice for most women due to the ease of placement, high success rates, and low risk of complications.
+Mid-urethral sling surgery is the most common of these procedures and is considered the best choice for most women due to the ease of placement, high success rates, and low risk of complications.
 For women who are not candidates for a mid-urethral sling, there are a variety of other surgeries that can be performed to mitigate urinary incontinence.

 Avoiding or reducing alcohol, caffeine, nicotine, and highly acidic foods which can irritate your bladder may help reduce the urge to urinate.
 Timed voids—gradually increasing the amount of time between bathroom trips—can also be very effective in retraining the bladder muscle and the nerves which control its function to decrease or eliminate frequent trips to the bathroom.